survivejs/webpack-book/manuscript/appendices/01_searching_with_react.md

 The problem is that the index can be quite big depending on the amount of the content.
 The dumb way to implement this kind of search would be to include the index required to the application bundle itself and then perform search against that.

-The good thing is that we don't actually need the search index straight from the start.
-We can do something more clever.
+The good thing is that we don't need the search index straight from the start.
+We can do something cleverer.
 We can start loading the index when the user selects our search field.

 This defers the loading and moves it to a place where it's more acceptable.
 Given the initial search might be slower than the subsequent ones we could display a loading indicator.
 But that's fine from the user point of view.